ShisatoYano/AutonomousVehicleControlBeginnersGuide/README.md

 ## Goal of this project
-I want to release my own technical book about Autonomous Vehicle algorithms.
+I want to release my own technical book about Autonomous Vehicle algorithms in the future.
 The book will include all of codes and documents in this repository as contents.